How to Build a Freezer Stash Without the Stress

 • Pump 15–20 minutes after your first morning feed (milk supply is usually highest then)

-• Add one 5–10 minute pump session a day when it’s convenient—like during baby’s nap or while watching TV
+• Add one 5–10 minute pump session a day when it’s convenient, like during baby’s nap or while watching TV.
+This can be a good time to use a wearable pump.

 Avoid: